 Mission Statement The Mission of More Than a Fraction LLC is to expand research and education on the history, life, culture, and experiences of “involuntary migration” Africans in America and African-Americans, before the Civil War and a decade after under the mantle “From separation to reunification”.
 More Than A Fraction LLC seeks to expand research and education by approaching the subject from an “Africans in America” and African American centric view, promoting new angles of research from innovative lenses and focal points.
 With consideration of the expansiveness of the African diaspora, More Than A Fraction LLC’s initial focus is those within and connected to the Appalachian region.

 Vision The More Than a Fraction LLC was birth from experiences received and work done by Dr. Kerri Moseley-Hobbs who published the creative non-fiction account of her ancestors the Fractions and the extended community in Montgomery County, Virginia and the surrounding counties in a book by the same name “More Than A Fraction”.
-During that research Dr. Moseley-Hobbs realized the experiences of Africans in America and African-Americans was complex and deep dives in the subject have barely scratched the surface of what is out there to discover and explore.
+During that research Dr. Moseley-Hobbs realized the experiences of Africans in America, African-Americans, and indigenous peoples was complex and deep dives in the subject have barely scratched the surface of what is out there to discover and explore.
 In looking for her heritage she discovered ancestors who were huge contributors in what is known today as Virginia Tech University.
 The research book inspired lectures, traveling exhibits, and historical projects such as the those with organizations such as Virginia Polytechnic Institute and State (Virginia Tech University), the African-American Civil War Museum in Washington, DC, and the Eubie Blake National Jazz Institute and Culture Center in Baltimore; further projects that explore neglected areas of American history are still underway.
-Fascinated with the documentation she was able to find, others are inspired to search for their story, and learn more about how deep and expansive the history of Africans in America and African Americans go during a period where information and documentation is buried or “looked over”.
+Fascinated with the documentation she was able to find, others are inspired to search for their story, and learn more about how deep and expansive the history of Africans in America, African Americans, and indigenous peoples go during a period where information and documentation is buried or “looked over”.
 The More Than a Fraction LLC seeks to help do just that under the mantle: “from separation to reunification”.

 Founder and CEO